 He is a licensed insolvency practitioner himself (TCI) under the newly-introduced (April 2019) licensing regime.

 An advocate determined to get to the core issues for the client as quickly as possible, his approach of ensuring forward momentum is key.
-Practitioner directory Chambers Global 2020 describes Tim as “strategic and responsive”.
+Practitioner directory Chambers Global 2021 describes Tim as operating “an impressive litigation practice across the Caribbean”.
 In the Legal 500 2020 practitioner directory (London Bar, UK – Insolvency category) he is described as “a go-to expert for offshore insolvency work”.
 He has been on the panel of judges for the Society of Trust and Estates Practitioner (“STEP”) Private Client Awards since 2019, focused on trust companies.